nataliecardot/react-slider/README.md

 # react-slider

 Very simple app featuring data with previous and next buttons that navigate between list items.
 Autoslide option (goes to next item in list after a certain amount of time).
+Slide-in/slide-out animation upon clicking prev/next buttons achieved using transitions and transformations.

 To view, run `npm i && npm start` in downloaded project.